zeusops/mission-templates/README.md

 See the [Zeus Guide](https://docs.google.com/document/d/1PFK__UcgmAJ1P3xBnJxeW2ow7u8bgEfM8lkpHJrLYDU/edit#heading=h.nleh2xb28ay8) for in-depth information about using the templates.

+See the [wiki](https://github.com/zeusops/mission-templates/wiki/Map-classnames) for a list of map class names.

 ## Limited arsenal faction templates

 See [limited-arsenal-howto.md](limited-arsenal-howto.md) for info on how to set up a limited arsenal.